skinnylatte/pop21/content/posts/2023-04-25-wives-and-lives.md

 ![A scan of a black and white photograph of some Chinese calligraphy writing on a wall in a Chinese restaurant in Oakland, California](https://popagandhi.com/img/20230425_kodak5222_minolta7sii_apiqwtc.jpg)

 Two weeks ago, I helped to plan and organize a Lunar New Year dinner for 120 queer and trans Asian people.
-It's a tradition that has been around for among as long as I've been alive: the annual APIQWTC Banquet.
+It's a tradition that has been around for as long as I've been alive: the annual APIQWTC Banquet.

 Despite its mouthful of a name (much easier if you read it as API CUTESY Banquet), it was an event that left me feeling extremely raw and emotional at the end of it.